 Enhanced to link users to the most comprehensive coverage of each law and to improve the organization and scope.

-In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect to taxation of employee compensation.
+In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect to payment of wages.

 Updated to reflect the repeal of the overtime exemption for parking lot and garage attendants under the Wage Theft Prevention Clarification and Overtime Fairness Amendment Act of 2016, effective April 7, 2017.

 Updated to reflect the permanent extension of an exemption from a recordkeeping requirement under the Wage Theft Prevention Clarification and Overtime Fairness Amendment Act of 2016, effective April 7, 2017.

 Updated to include credit check law, effective April 7, 2017.

 A round-up of the comprehensive state coverage XpertHR offers to help District of Columbia employers ensure they are compliant with state HR and employment laws.

 See how XpertHR can empower your team and organization by starting a free 7-day trial.